A crown is a cover or “cap” that is placed over a tooth.

-When the crowns cemented into place, it fully encase the entire visible portion of a tooth that lies at and above the gum line.
+When the crowns are cemented into place, they fully encase the entire visible portion of a tooth that lies at and above the gum line.

 - the tooth’s location and function

 - your preference